 The spiced chili lime almonds are so good I make a double batch just to snack on while the sweet potatoes are roasting.

-Omit the cotija cheese to make these tacos vegan.
+Omit the cotija cheese to make these tacos vegan or swap with your favorite dairy-free cheese.

 How to Meal Prep These Tacos